 The documentation below is for developers who want to use MapIt as a web service, describing its REST API.
 If that’s all Greek to you, please see our page for non-developers.

-Information on a particular postcode, including its location in WGS84 latitude/longitude, and the areas it is contained within.
+Information on a particular postcode, including its centroid location in WGS84 latitude/longitude, and the areas that is contained within.

 If your postcode was SW1A 1AA you would load /postcode/SW1A1AA